-Completing an Affirmation is the process of confirming whether or not the owner previously submitted the documents and was verified as a U.S. citizen by DECAL.
-Owners who have previously been verified as a U.S. citizens are required to complete the Affirmation at www.decalkoala.com annually as part of the license fee payment process.
+Completing an Affirmation is the process of confirming whether or not the owner previously submitted the documents and was verified as a U.S. citizen by Bright from the Start.
+Those owners who have previously been verified as U.S. citizens are required to complete the Affirmation at www.deca1koala.com annually as part of the license fee payment process.

-4. Where can I find an Affidavit for Lawful Presence Verification form?
+4. Where can I find an Affidavit for Lawful Presence Verification Form?